Conditions Mucopolysaccharidosis Type-I

 Support groups can help connect families who have a child or other family member affected with mucopolysaccharidosis type I with a supportive community of people who have experience and expertise in living with the condition.
 These organizations offer resources for families, affected individuals, health care providers, and advocates.

 Because MPS I is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for MPS I, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

 Matteo is a bright, happy boy who loves to play guitar.
 He was diagnosed with MPS I at seven months and is always in and out of the hospital for visits, therapies, and surgeries.
 Read about Matteo’s diagnosis, progress, and his family’s hope for his health and happiness.